lab-antwerp-1/hyf-group3/planning/development-strategy.md

 - discription about hyf activities`p`
 - footer `footer`

-CSS: this issue had been developed on a branch
+CSS: this issue had been developed on a branch `studentInfo`

 - add font-family `Zen Kurenaido`
 - info about activities